gunther6000/reshade-steam-proton/README.md

 ### vkBasalt through gamescope:

 Since gamescope can use Vulkan, you can run vkBasalt on gamescope itself, instead of on the game.

-## Misc
-`reshade-linux.sh` is a newer script which works with any Windows game running under wine or proton.
-`reshade-linux-flatpak.sh` is a script which executes `reshade-linux.sh` with the correct path for Steam installed from Flatpak.
-`reshade-steam-proton.sh` (obsolete - will be removed eventually) is a older script which relies on protontricks / only works with Steam.